openvinotoolkit/openvino/docs/OV_Runtime_UG/multi_device.md

 | -------------- | ---------------- | --- | --- |
 | ov::device::priorities | comma-separated device names with no spaces | N/A | Prioritized list of devices |

-You can set the configuration directly as a string.
+You can set the priorities directly as a string.

 Basically, there are three ways to specify the devices to be use by the "MULTI":